Soviet occupation of Manchuria: History

-Stalin ordered the invasion of Manchukuo on 9 August 1945, according to conditions of Tehran Conference and inaugurated in one of the largest campaigns in the Second World War.
-The Red Army steamrolled into Manchuria, brushing aside scattered Japanese resistance, and occupied Mengjiang (Inner Mongolia), southern Sakhalin, and the northern half of the Korean peninsula as well.
+Stalin ordered the invasion of Manchukuo on 9 August 1945, according to conditions of Tehran Conference and inaugurated in one of the largest campaigns in World War II.
+The Red Army steamrolled into Manchuria, brushing aside scattered Japanese resistance, and occupied Mengjiang (Inner Mongolia), southern Sakhalin, and the northern half of the Korean Peninsula as well.
 The rapid defeat of the Kwantung Army in Manchuria, along with the recent atomic bombing of Hiroshima and Nagasaki by the Americans, contributed significantly to the Japanese surrender on the 15th.

-The invasion, along with the surrender, prompted the Kuomintang to jockey for position vis-a-vis the Chinese Communist Party (CCP) in mainland China.
+The invasion, along with the surrender, prompted the Kuomintang to jockey for position vis-à-vis the Chinese Communist Party (CCP) in mainland China.
 The Kuomintang signed the Treaty of Friendship and Alliance with the Soviet Union on 14 August 1945, which affirmed Chinese sovereignty over Manchuria in exchange for Chinese recognition of the Soviet-aligned Mongolian People's Republic.

 The combined impact of the Soviet invasion and the atomic bombings left Japan little room for maneuver.
-On August 15, 1945, Emperor Hirohito announced Japan's unconditional surrender to the Japanese people over radio, marking the end of World War II.
+On 15 August 1945, Emperor Hirohito announced Japan's unconditional surrender to the Japanese people over radio, marking the end of World War II.

 In September 1945, the CCP dispatched soldiers to Soviet-occupied Manchuria.
 The CCP obtained Japanese arms with Soviet help.
 The Soviet stance regarding the CCP and the Chinese Nationalists oscillated during this period, and in November 1945 the Soviet Union requested that the CCP withdraw from major cities in Manchuria.
 Chiang Ching-kuo met with Stalin in January 1946 on the issue, and Stalin contended that the Soviet Army had shed blood in defeating the Japanese in Manchuria and therefore Japanese enterprises which had served the Kwantung army should be treated as trophies for the Red Army.

 Between September and November 1945, the Soviet Union removed machinery from Japanese industrial plants in Manchuria and took them for use in the Soviet Union.

+The removal of industrial equipment to the Soviet Union significantly reduced the industrial capacity Manchuria, which was, at the time, the only region of China with significant heavy industry.